InRule/Samples/Developer Samples/WindowsContainers/inrule-catalog-manager/README.md

 # InRule Samples

-## Sample Title

-# README for Web Catalog Manager DOCKERFILE
+## README for Web Catalog Manager DOCKERFILE

 ## Important notes on building the image